 How To Put In a Tampon Without An Applicator

 To insert a tampon without an applicator, you’ll follow most of the same steps as above.
 But this time, when you unwrap the tampon, there will be no applicator at all — just a cylinder of compact cotton with a string at one end.
+Here are the steps for how to put in a tampon without an applicator:

 1. Using the same position as mentioned above, grip the tampon between your thumb and pointer finger, from the end with the string.
 The side with the string should be facing down.